esp/esp-js/ReadMe.md

 ```

 ### Built in resolvers
-There are 2 built in resolvers.
+There are 3 built in resolvers.

 #### Delegate

-This simply defers object creation to a delegate provided by the `resolverKey`.
+The `delegate` resolver simply defers object creation to a delegate provided by the `resolverKey`.

 ```javascript
 class Foo  {